Global Health Pathway Program (GHPP)

 More information about the Lietman Fellowship for GHPP Applicants - Deadline: September 25, 2016

-The Paul S. Lietman Fellowship provides $3,500 (4 week) and up to $5,000 (8 week) for Hopkins residents and fellows in any GME program who aim to complete a rotation overseas.
+The Paul S. Lietman Fellowship provides $3,500 (4 weeks) and up to $5,000 (8 weeks) for Hopkins residents and fellows in any GME program who aim to complete a rotation overseas.
 Applicants are required to submit a signed application form, Request for Elective Rotation (RER), objectives, by the due date.
 Applicants may NOT apply to fund travel that has already been completed.
 Once awarded the fellowship, residents are required to submit a number of preparatory requirements including an orientation (as above).
-Following their overseas experience the CGH asks awardees to submit a personal narrative, five high resolution photographs, responses to a survey, and a poster at the annual global health day.
+Following their overseas experience, the CGH asks awardees to submit a personal narrative, five high-resolution photographs, responses to a survey, and a poster at the annual global health day.
 Find the Lietman Application here.